 It is often said that mutual fund is the best investment vehicle for new investors as well as small investors.
 One does not require any special knowledge about the finance or investment domain to be able to invest in mutual funds.
 Moreover, there is no special cap for investing in any fund.
 You can enter the market with as little as ₹500, via mutual fund in a SIP mode.

-Equity funds can be a great investment avenue for new investors who want to have an exposure to the to the stock market.
+Equity funds can be a great investment avenue for new investors who want to have an exposure to the stock market.
 Seasoned investors already know the benefits of investing in equity funds.
 However, there are different types of equity funds in the market.
 Such different types might confuse a new investor as they are unsure about which one to choose.

 But, we have got you covered here.
 Take a look at the following infographic that will help you understand the different types of Equity Mutual Funds